maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW1-report.md

 *Insert the first penguin chart here*

-Below is the first Peguin Chart:
+Below is the first Penguin Chart:

 <img src="Seaborn1.png" height="400" alt="First Penguin Chart.">

 *Describe what the figure is showing.*

+The first figure is a scattered plot chart.
+The scattered plot chart shows the relationship between Penguins bill length and bill depth.

 *Insert the second penguin chart here*

-Below is the Second Peguin Chart:
+Below is the Second Penguin Chart:

 <img src="Seaborn2.png" height="400" alt="Second Penguin Chart.">

 *Describe what the figure is showing.*

+The second image is the bar chart.
+It shows the body mass of three different species of penguins.
+It shows that the Gentoo species has the highest body mass compared to the other two species.

 *What happened when you removed the outer parentheses from the code?
 Why?*

+When we removed the outer parentheses from the code, the program throwed an exception related to the parentheses.
+This is because the parentheses are required to be balanced for a program to run smoothly.
+The error given is mentioned below:
+`SyntaxError: incomplete input`

 ## Observable and Vega-Lite